techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-pictures-from-asus-rog-phone-8-by-fonelab-android-recover-pictures.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    To restore pictures from Asus ROG Phone 8 ,you need to download this free<a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted pictures on Asus ROG Phone 8 , and how to restore pictures, videos from Asus ROG Phone 8 device after rooting.
+    To restore pictures from Asus ROG Phone 8 ,you need to download this free<a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted pictures on Asus ROG Phone 8 , and how to restore pictures, videos from Asus ROG Phone 8 device after rooting.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> not only can help you to recover lost pictures from Asus ROG Phone 8 , Asus ROG Phone 8 memory card or SIM Card, but also allows you restore pictures, text messages, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> not only can help you to recover lost pictures from Asus ROG Phone 8 , Asus ROG Phone 8 memory card or SIM Card, but also allows you restore pictures, text messages, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
   </p>
 </div>
 </div>